 - Churn is when a customer decides to stop using your product or service

-- Factors which lead to churn occur months before the churn happens
+- Factors that lead to churn occur months before the churn happens

 - One of the primary reasons for churn is a bad fit between customers and your organization